Charles Boudinot Root: Marriage

-Root was married to Anne Freeman Gales Root (1821 - 1894).
-She was the daughter of Weston Raleigh Gales (1803 - 1848), a Raleigh editor and the niece of Joseph Gales, once the editor of the National Intelligencer.
-Anne's personal correspondence, primarily her letters to her daughter, Love, written between (1841) - (1872), are now a part of the Wilson Library collection of the University of North Carolina at Chapel Hill.
+Root was married to Anne Freeman Gales Root (1821–1894).
+She was the daughter of Weston Raleigh Gales (1803–1848), a Raleigh editor and the niece of Joseph Gales, once the editor of the National Intelligencer.
+Anne's personal correspondence, primarily her letters to her daughter, Love, written between 1841 and 1872, are now a part of the Wilson Library collection of the University of North Carolina at Chapel Hill.

 Death

 Root died in Raleigh in 1903.